decred/politeia/politeiawww/api/v1/api.md

 **Results:** See the [`Login reply`](#login-reply).

-On failure the call shall return `403 Forbidden` and one of the following error codes:
+On failure the call shall return `401 Unauthorized` and one of the following error codes:
 - [`ErrorStatusInvalidEmailOrPassword`](#ErrorStatusInvalidEmailOrPassword)